edmund-reinhardt/ACCN-Toronto-Scripts/README.md

 ```

-## Update RSS XML with sermons detected from mp3 files
+## Generate RSS XML with sermons detected from mp3 files
 Will take an individual or directory-full of mp3 files and update the RSS xml file to list them all

 ## Upload sermons to website
-compares the mp3 files on the web site with the local directory, and uploads them
-* in the future, the rss xml file will be updated as well
+compares the mp3 files on the web site with the local directory, and uploads them.
+The rss xml file that drives podcasts will be updated as well with an additional <item> tag for each new mp3 file and uploaded to the web site.

 ### Usage
 * Run `sync.bat` windows batch file
 * This opens `sync_sermons.py` with the local Python (tested with Python `3.8`)
 * All the .mp3 files in the local folder specified in sync_sermons.py that do not already exists in the remote
 folder specified in sync_sermons.py will be uploaded

 ## Rename sermons to archive them on Google Drive